BJB-Team/TechFind-Frontend/README.md

 ### **Built With (Tech Stack)**

-The core programming languages/frameworks used to build this application are:
+The core programming languages/frameworks/libraries used to build this application are:

 ### Ruby on Rails [Read Docs](https://guides.rubyonrails.org/getting_started.html)

-Ruby on Rails was used to create the backend API that has data stored in it's accomanying Postgresql database.
+Ruby on Rails was used to create the backend API that has data stored in it's accompanying Postgresql database.
 Ruby on Rails was chosen for it's simplicity to create a full stack application with little extra dependencies.
+In the Model, View and Controller (MVC) framework, Rails will handle the Model and the Controller actions.
+Essentially handling all the server side code when the client requires it.

 ### HTML5 [Read Docs (Not official)](https://developer.mozilla.org/en-US/docs/Web/HTML)

 HTML provides the structure of every website.
 With the latest version HTML5 bringing easy to read semantic tagging with some client side validation within forms.
+HTML sites in every React component that's rendered as JSX.

 ### CSS3 [Read Docs (Not official)](https://developer.mozilla.org/en-US/docs/Web/CSS)

-Cascading style sheets (CSS) are the framwork for adding a visually appealing structure to our website.
+Cascading style sheets (CSS) is the framework for adding visual styles to the structure of our website.
 CSS libraries used for this project are Bootstrap and Styled Components.
+Bootstrap and Styled Component sit inside each React Component while minor amendments to these frameworks sits in a corresponding CSS file.

 ### JavaScript (ES6) [Read Docs](https://262.ecma-international.org/6.0/)

+Javascript (& ES6) is the core functionality of the front-end part of this site.

 ### ReactJS [Read Docs](https://reactjs.org/)

+React is a Javascript library that uses component-based methodology this makes for easy single page applications and the reason React was the library used for this assignment.

 ### Postgresql [Read Docs](https://www.postgresql.org/)

+Postgresql

 ### **Statement of Purpose**